iterative/dvc.org/content/docs/studio/user-guide/views/run-experiments.md

 refer to [CML](https://cml.dev).
 You can also create CML reports with metrics, plots or other details at the end of each experiment run.

-Once the experiment completes, its metrics will be available in the view table.
+Once the experiment completes, its metrics will be available in the project table.
 You can then generate plots and trend charts for it, or compare it with the other experiments.
-If a CML report has been defined in your CI/CD flow, you can access the report by clicking on the CML report icon next to the Git commit message in the view table.
+If a CML report has been defined in your CI/CD flow, you can access the report by clicking on the CML report icon next to the Git commit message in the project table.
 The `CML Report` tooltip appears over the CML report icon on mouse hover.

 ![](https://static.iterative.ai/img/studio/cml_report_icon.png)